aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 #### Copy selected text

-Leftclick at the point you want to start the copy, shift-leftclick where you want to end, rightclick to get a menu and there choose
+Leftclick at the point you want to start the copy, shift-leftclick where you want to end, rightclick to get a menu and there choose "Copy"

 #### Copy all text